aarondendekker/intro-programming-bfx-workshop-fall2026/README.md

 └── session3/
 ```

-The example data in this repository is public or fully de-identified. **Please do not upload patient data or unpublished data to this repository.**
+The example data in this repository is a synthetically generated dataset designed to mimic the characteristics of human clinical data.
+It contains no real patient information and is intended solely for educational and benchmarking purposes.. **Please do not upload patient data or unpublished data to this repository.**

 ## Getting help

-- Questions about the materials or setup: [open an issue](../../issues) (free GitHub account required) or email [EDIT: contact email]
+- Questions about the materials or setup: Email me @ adendekk@umich.edu or [open an issue](../../issues) (free GitHub account required)
 - During the workshop: just ask!

 ## Instructors